ocheret/cheatle/README.md

 # cheatle
 Cheat at WORDLE and other 5 letter word games

+For fun, there are implementations in Python and Go.
+Eventually, there will be versions in Rust, Swift, C, C++, JavaScript (nodejs and in browser).

 Very simple command line interface.
 Case is ignored.
 Type help to see the commands.